SportsTracker is an application for people who want to track their

 - Oregon Scientific SmartSync WM100 (tested)

 - HOLUX FunTrek (tested with FunTrek 130, GPX files)

 - Some Sony Ericsson mobiles (tested with W580i)

 - W Kalenji 300, CW Kalenji 700 (tested, GPX imports)

 - All devices recording GPX files (tested some models)

 Users of heartrate monitors with an integrated GPS receiver (e.g. the Garmin

-Edge series) can also view the track of the recorded exercise in an interactive
+Edge series) can also view and replay the track of the recorded exercises in the

 SportsTracker itself is not able to download the exercise files from the